vjwuGT/cse15l-lab-reports/LabReport1/lab-report-1-week-2.md

 ## **Summary**

 Congratulations!
 You should be able to:
-- Create and edit files with VScode
+- Create and edit files with VScode.
-- Connect to a remote server using `ssh`
+- Connect to a remote server using `ssh`.
-- Navigate and view files using the terminal
+- Navigate and view files using the terminal.
-- Copy files from a local machine to a remote server
+- Copy files from a local machine to a remote server.
-- Create an ssh key to use a remote server without a password
+- Create an ssh key to use a remote server without a password.
-- Quickly use terminal commands and optimize your work-flow
+- Quickly use terminal commands and optimize your work-flow.